slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of."
 -- Joss Whedon*

 If you are writing to be read you are doing it wrongly.
 Write to learn not to teach.
-If you have lived a diverse life you'll have a lot to say.
+If you have lived a diverse life you’ll have a lot to say.

+> *"The purpose of literature is to turn blood into ink."
+-- T.S.Eliot*

 > *"The best writing is rewriting."
 -- E. B. White*

+> *"Write drunk.
+Edit sober."
+-- Ernest Hemingway*

 > *"Any word you have to hunt for in a thesaurus is the wrong word."
 -- Stephen King*

+> *"I have made this letter longer then usual because I lacked the time to make it shorter."
+-- Blaise Pascal*

 > *"There are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper."
 -- Chris Cornell*